 5. Service Quality Pressures

-Sample Peak Season Metrics
+Peak Season Indicators

 Expectations Pressure

-About 70% of executives report that customer expectations evolve faster than their companies can adapt, increasing CX pressure during seasonal peaks.
-(PWC)
+About 70% of executives report that customer expectations evolve faster than their companies can adapt, increasing CX pressure during seasonal peaks (PWC).

 Inquiry volume

-Customer inquiry volumes typically increase by 300–500% compared to regular periods during major shopping surges.
-(Post Affiliate Pro)
+Customer inquiry volumes typically increase by 300–500% during major shopping surges compared to regular periods (Post Affiliate Pro).

 Holiday Impact

-A large share of annual US retail sales concentrates in the holiday season, often pushing support volumes more than 50% higher.
-(Tirex Labs)
+A large share of annual US retail sales concentrates in the holiday season, often pushing support volumes more than 50% higher (Tirex Labs).

 Agent workload

-Agents handle approximately 22% more sessions per week during hectic shopping periods.
-(Typewise)
+Agents handle approximately 22% more sessions per week during hectic shopping periods (Typewise).

 Fraud frequency

-Fraud attempts typically rise by about 30–40% during high‑demand seasons, alongside higher transaction volumes. ( Clearly Payments)
+Fraud attempts typically rise by about 30–40% during high‑demand seasons, alongside higher transaction volumes ( Clearly Payments).

 When Doing Something Is Not Enough